Mai-Te-Pora/Demex-Trading-Bot/README.md

 Treway is a trianglular bot designed to locate an imbalance between pairs traded on Carbon.
 Because Carbon lists different trading pairs (Ex: WBTC/USDC, ETH/USDC, WBTC/ETH), Treway can search three trading pairs for an imbalance.
 If located, it will perform the according trades.
 The bot is not set to run on download.
 New upload for a fresh verision is imminent with better instructions for implementation and depth analytics.

 ### Grid
-- Grid is available to run upon immediate download (provided mnemonic has been altered).
+Grid is available to run upon immediate download (provided mnemonic has been altered).
 It will take four user inputs:
 - Pair
 - Buy or Sell
 - Buy/Sell Price
 - Buy/Sell Price
+The bot will continue repeating the trades until cancelled.
+There are expected enhancements to the bot coming in the future.

 ##Enhancements

-Running Main File in Parent Folder:<br>
-python main.py (or python3 depending on miniconda3 downlaod)<br>

-Treway strategy is already setup (Please check math) to run from the main file as a separate asyncio function.
-Each bot can be created as a separate function, added to the main function as an asyncio task and gathered for concurrency.<br>
-Note about Treway: It is currently disabled in code.<br>

-The Grid Bot/ MM strategy is set to run upon immediate download.
-A user will only need to change the mnemonic (as stated above) to begin trading!<br>
-Notes about Grid Strategy: <br>
-Pairs MUST be typed exactly!
-Users are given a list for reference.<br>
-Order quantities should always possess the ones digit (0.01)<br>
-The bot will continue replicating the designated orders until stopped <br>
-If a connection to the websocket is lost, the bot will attempt to cancel all active user orders placed with the bot<br>

-Please note that certain strategies may implement more required Python libraries.
+c1im4cu5 is working with a couple others to add strategies to the main bot.
+These include:
+- UI based in Flash
+- Cascade order creation for Grid
+- Session timing for Grid

+You are invited to partake.
+Please feel free to join the Mai-Te-Pora Telegram community!

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue for first to discuss what you would like added.